Chatchai21/Scraping-proj./README.md

-# Scraping-proj.
+# Scraping-proj. :computer: :department_store:

-Hello, I'm Nonnor.
-Chatchai Kraisakul, 2nd floor, SB, responsible for making Github for Scraping group.
-I will introduce what API is, what is FastAPI or what is Web scraping

-สวัสดีครับ ผม นนร.ฉัตรชัย ไกรสกุล ชั้น 2 ตอน ซบ. รับหน้าที่ เป็นคนทำ Github ให้กับกลุ่ม Scraping โดยผมจะมาแนะนำว่า API คืออะไร FastAPI หรือ Web scraping คืออะไร
+For our ***web scraping project***, it's a way to extract information from different web pages to make use of it ***as we want***
+Web Scraping is a method for extracting information from a web page or website.
+It uses a programming language as a tool (hereinafter Python) to write scripts to extract information from a particular web page.
+Popular languages ​​such as Scripting Languages ​​such as Python are used.
+There will be steps to extract (Extract) to remove only the desired data. by storing them in various formats for further use.
+Usually, the methods for extracting data from Data Sources or various data sources

+##### There are usually two main methods of retrieving data
+  * Retrieve from API
+  * Web scraping

-API
+## API :bulb:

 API stands for Application Programming Interface.
-How to run the program We have to start from looking at the servers of various service providers as programs first, such as Google's servers that search for information for us as one big program.
-Facebook's server is a program, a bank server is a programFastAPI is a framework Used for making APIs with Python, a language that many people should be familiar with.
-The highlight of FastAPI is the speed of work.
-It's easy to learn and has a built-in API documentation that will help us test it out as we develop it Web scraping is a method of extracting information from different web pages to make use of them as we want
+How to run the program We have to start from looking at the servers of various service providers as programs first, such as Google's server that searches for information for us, it is considered one of the big programs, Facebook's server is a program, a bank server is a program.

-API
-API ย่อมาจาก Application Programming Interface ที่แปลความได้ว่า วิธีเรียกใช้โปรแกรม เราต้องเริ่มจากการมองว่า Server ของผู้ให้บริการต่างๆเป็นโปรแกรมก่อน เช่น Server ของ Google ที่ค้นหาข้อมูลให้เราก็ถือว่าเป็นโปรแกรมใหญ่ๆตัวหนึ่ง Server ของ Facebook ก็เป็นโปรแกรมตัวหนึ่ง Server ธนาคารก็เป็นโปรแกรมตัวหนึ่ง
-FastAPI คือ framework ที่ใช้สำหรับการทำ API ด้วยภาษา Python ซึ่งเป็นภาษาที่หลาย ๆ คนน่าจะคุ้นเคยดี โดยจุดเด่นของเจ้า FastAPI คือ ความรวดเร็วในการทำงาน ง่ายต่อการเรียนรู้ และมี API document อยู่ในตัวที่จะช่วยให้เราทดสอบไปพร้อมกับการพัฒนาได้อย่างทันที
-Web scraping เป็นวิธีการดึงข้อมูลจาก web page ต่างๆ เพื่อนำไปใช้ประโยชน์ตามที่เราต้องการ
+FastAPI is a framework for making APIs in Python, a language that many people are probably familiar with. by your strength
+  * FastAPI : a framework used for making APIs with *Python* , a language that many people are probably familiar with

+## MEMBERS